ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 17, 1345:**

+Keep in mind that many if not most Quiz questions will refer to something in our reading.
+It is thus imperative to have copies of the reading materials, either on paper or in a PDF file.

 **April 16, 1310:**

 We will be using **data/other/englishBrief.Rdata** in Quiz 1.
 Please place a copy of it in the same directory from which you run OMSI.
 I strongly recommend that you device a little R code snippet to test that you can indeed access the dataset from within OMSI.